 Visit the Museum’s wood yard (and stands around the site) to see traditional demonstrations including pole lathe turning, greenwood working, coppicing, hedge laying, besom broom making, spoon making and more.

-Master clog maker, Jeremy Atkinson, specialises in making traditional nineteenth-century style clogs and will be demonstrating his skills.
+Master clog maker, Jeremy Atkinson, specialises in making traditional 19th century style clogs and will be demonstrating his skills.
 He is the last person in England following this traditional craft.

 Local woodsman, Alan Waters, will be demonstrating the unusual spectacle of a traditional charcoal burn.
 Students from Chichester College will showcase their contemporary furniture making using some of the most up-to-date techniques.